The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-After a bout of high inflation and the Federal Reserve rapidly raising interest rates in 2022, investors may be reeling.
-Stocks spent most of the year in a downturn, even entering a bear market, and with a recession seemingly on the way, investors may think there’s no good place to invest.
-But extend your investing horizon, and 2023 could set you up for good returns later on.
+After a bout of high inflation and the Federal Reserve rapidly raising interest rates, investors may still be reeling.
+With many top economists fearing a recession could be right around the corner, some investors may think there’s no good place to invest.
+But extend your investing horizon and the rest of 2023 could set you up for good returns later on.

 Investing can provide you with another source of income, fund your retirement or even get you out of a financial jam.
 Above all, investing grows your wealth — helping you meet your financial goals and increasing your purchasing power over time.
 Or maybe you’ve recently sold your home or come into some money.
 It’s a wise decision to let that money work for you.